deepchatterjeeligo/deepchatterjeeligo.github.io/_posts/2021-09-14-neural-network-basics.md

 important, and is an active area of research in algoritms and computation.

-I must mention that most of the statements above are the way I understand the statements of the proof, and certainly leaves out a lot of rigor.
-But it is sufficient for my understanding of the bottomline.
+I must mention that most of the statements above leave out rigor, but it is sufficient for my understanding of the bottomline.
 Hope this helps someone who was like me, wanting to find some fundamental reason why the hype with neural-nets after all.